Lesbian pulp fiction: Reemergence of lesbian pulp fiction

-In much the same way as publication of the 1950s/1960s pulp novels was made possible by new technology, another wave of lesbian literature came into existence due to the new technologies of the 1980s to the present.
-In the 1980s and 1990s, lesbian fan fiction surged to the forefront with hundreds of authors writing stories, novels, and whole series and making them available online via the Internet.
-This online publication continues to be popular to this day.
-In the 2000s, with increased availability of the internet and awareness of the genre, authorship grew into the tens of thousands.
-Many of the authors who wrote in the 1980s and 1990s gravitated away from fan fiction and began to write original works, and small presses sprang up to publish that work.
+In much the same way that the publication of the pulp novels of the 1950s and 1960s was made possible by new technology, another wave of lesbian literature has appeared due to the new technologies that have been available since the 1980s.
+In the 1980s and 1990s, lesbian fan fiction became popular, with hundreds of authors writing stories, novels, and series and publishing them online, a practice that continues today.
+In the 2000s, with the increased availability of the internet and awareness of the genre, authorship grew into the tens of thousands.
+Many authors who had been writing since the 1980s and 1990s moved away from fan fiction and began to write original works, and small presses sprang up to publish them.

 With the proliferation of offset printing and the subsequent widespread availability of print on demand technology and desktop publishing, small presses with little capital began to regularly publish lesbian voices.
-By the turn of the 21st century, over a dozen lesbian fiction and nonfiction publishers had emerged, successfully marketing hundreds of new titles yearly for the lesbian audience.
-The three largest publishers going into this new millennium are Bella Books, Bold Strokes Books, and Regal Crest Enterprises.
+By the start of the 21st century, over a dozen lesbian fiction and nonfiction publishers had emerged, selling hundreds of new titles a year for the lesbian audience.
+The three largest publishers at the beginning of the 21st century were Bella Books, Bold Strokes Books, and Regal Crest Enterprises.

-The development of electronic E-books has made it possible for out-of-print books to be made available again.
+The development of electronic e-books has made it possible for out-of-print books to be made available again.
 Many pulp novels have been reissued in e-book form, and most print books published today are also issued as e-books.